kabitachatterjee/FEND-Project5-Neighborhood-Map/README.md

 Please enable the plug-in <strong>Cross origin resource sharing</strong> in chrome browser.

 Basic Description
-This project is SAP using Google Maps API to display a few National Parks in USA<br/>
+This project is using Google Maps API to display a few National Parks in USA<br/>
 The markers display the National Parks accross different states in the US<br/>
 <br/>
 <strong>Functionality of the page includes:</strong> <br/>